MicroEJ/docs/DeviceDeveloperGuide/intro.rst

 Smart RAM Optimizer
 -------------------

-The MicroEJ architecture includes a state-of-the-art memory management system, the Garbage Collector (GC).
+The MicroEJ Architecture includes a state-of-the-art memory management system, the Garbage Collector (GC).
 It manages a bounded piece of RAM memory, devoted to the Java world.
 The GC automatically frees dead Java objects, and defragments the memory in order to optimize RAM usage.
-This is done transparently while the MicroEJ applications keep running.
+This is done transparently while the MicroEJ Applications keep running.

 ..
 [1]
    This protocol raises the priority of a thread (that is holding a